Where the love of cricket begins

 We’re independent — no franchise, no allegiances, no conflicts of interest.
 We sit alongside your child’s club, their school, and any pathway they’re on.
 If they leave each session a bit more confident, a bit more skilled, and still loving cricket — we’ve done our job.

-Our coaching methodology is shared across a qualified team — every child gets the same standard, the same approach, and the same care, regardless of who is leading their session.
+Every coach in the programme works within the same methodology.
+Your child gets the same standard, the same approach, and the same care, regardless of who’s leading their session.

 Cricket is a long game, and so is growing up.